SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 The HTML5Setup.sh script currently uses a git checkout/restore to ensure the engine files are in a clean state before applying a patch.
 If you downloaded via ZIP and unpack it won't currently work as the unpacked ZIP isn't a git repository.

 If you try again using a git clone to do the download then it should work as you will get a working git repository.

-## More Information

-You can find more information about the original HTML5 platform plugin at the [GitHub for Epic Games HTML5 platform plugin](https://github.com/UnrealEngineHTML5/Documentation)